I don’t really like keyword driven frameworks. For a whole bunch of reasons that I won’t go into now, since you came here to learn how to write them.

 If you want to get ‘fancy’ then you could read a ‘how to write your own interpreter’ or compiler book.
 And there are loads of those.
 I’m not up to date on them because I studied this stuff years ago, although one of my favourites [Aho, Sethi and Ullman]’s “Compilers: Principles, Techniques and Tools” is still well regarded

-I still have my copy of “The Dragon” book, it seems to be the only compiler/interpreter book I kept.
+I still have my copy of “The Dragon” book, it seems to be one of the few compiler/interpreter book I kept.
 (In addition I also have “Introduction to Automata Theory Languages and Computation” by Hopcroft and Ullman, which isn’t quite as simple to pigeon hole )

 Why not use a simple and more CV friendly approach?